kotobuki09/Fab_OpenVLC/README.md

 ### 🌐Creating a WiFi Network🌐

-From the controller terminal, follow these instructions to create a WiFi and VLC network:
+Navigate to the "ControlUnit" folder and open a terminal.
+Then, follow the instructions below to establish a WiFi and VLC network:
 ### 📶💡Activate BBB-Tx for WiFi and VLC channel📶💡
 ```bash
 fab vlc1 setup_wifi_ap